sasigit7/sasigit7/README.md

 [![Shashi's GitHub Stats](https://github-readme-stats.vercel.app/api?username=sasigit7&include_all_commits=true&show_icons=true&theme=tokyonight)](https://github.com/sasigit7)
   <p>Visit <a href="https://sourcerer.io/sasigit7" target="_blank">Sourcerer</a> for in depth analysis of my Github history</p>

-If you have any questions or would like to further discuss my qualifications, please do not hesitate to contact me.
+Please do not hesitate to contact me for web development oppurtunities.
 Thank you for your time and consideration.

 Sincerely,
 Shash